dootsi/typing-game/README.md

 If you want to submit a language, please make a pull request following the rules below.

-- Use only the 300 most frequently used words in a language.
+- Please provide between 100 and 300 of the most frequently used words in a language.
+Difficulties will depend on the amount of words provided.
 - The list goes in the order of most used to least used.
 - Also, if possible, please provide the source of where you got the list of words from.